40%

 Staff reported a 33% improvement in workflow efficiency, driven by role-based dashboards and a clearer prioritization model: urgent actions were consolidated into a single, actionable list (due dates + next steps), reducing time spent re-triaging the same work across multiple widgets.

-Severity badges, predictive insights, and routed alerts help teams identify high-risk projects and missing materials sooner, mirroring escalation patterns seen in med-tech environments.
+Severity badges, workflow states, and routed alerts help teams identify high-risk projects and missing materials sooner, while creating a foundation for future AI-assisted risk summarization and proactive intervention.

 Clearer flows around project creation and event association contributed to a 40% reduction in IT support tickets, freeing capacity for higher-value work.